Team Coaching for teams in organisations

 You may be wondering what exactly team coaching is and whether it’s really just a rebranding of ‘team building’ or ‘team development’.
 In our experience there can be a number of similarities and activities that could equally feature in ‘team building’, ‘team development’ or ‘team coaching’.
 However the key distinguishing characteristic of team coaching is that the coach or facilitator is working with an intact team, one which is looking to raise its performance, often seeking to move from an ‘average’ or ‘good’ team to a true ‘high performing’ team.
 By ‘high performing’ we mean a team that others look up to because team members work well together, build on each other’s strengths and complement weaknesses and, crucially, consistently deliver and meet their goals.
 Each team coaching programme is bespoke and tailored to the clients needs.
-Team coaching from Iridium is applicable at all levels and is especially valuable for senior management teams.
+Team coaching from Iridium is applicable at all levels and is especially valuable for senior management teams, leadership teams and boards.

 Specific areas of focus for team coaching are likely to include: